netsec-ethz/scion-tutorials/content/config/check.md

 Check that the OpenVPN client is up:

-    sudo systemctl status openvpn@client-scionlab-<attachment point ISD-AS>
+    sudo systemctl status openvpn@client-scionlab-*

 Check that the IP address in the `topology.json` file matches the IP assigned in the VPN:
-Open any of the `topology.json` files and search the `Interfaces` entry:
+Open any of the `topology.json` files and search the `interfaces` entry:

-    $ grep Interfaces -A15 /etc/scion/gen/ISD*/AS*/endhost/topology.json
+    $ grep interfaces -A10 /etc/scion/topology.json
-        "Interfaces": {
+        "interfaces": {
           "1": {
-            "Bandwidth": 1000,
-            "ISD_AS": "17-ffaa:0:1107",
+            "isd_as": "17-ffaa:0:1107",
-            "LinkTo": "PARENT",
-            "MTU": 1472,
-            "Overlay": "UDP/IPv4",
-            "PublicOverlay": {
+            "underlay": {
-              "Addr": "10.0.8.133",
-              "OverlayPort": 50000
+              "public": "10.1.0.113:50000"",
+              "remote": "10.1.0.1:50168"
             },
-            "RemoteOverlay": {
-              "Addr": "10.0.8.1",
-              "OverlayPort": 50168
+            "bandwidth": 1000,
+            "link_to": "PARENT",
+            "mtu": 1472
           }
-          }

-In this entry, the `PublicOverlay` address should correspond to the local address on your tunnel interface.
+In this entry, the `public` address should correspond to the local address on your tunnel interface.

-Finally, check that you can ping the address listed in `RemoteOverlay`.
+Check that the VPN tunnel is working, by `ping`ing the address listed in `remote`.

 ### Check SCION service status